JazerBarclay/whiptail-examples/README.md

 # Whiptail Examples

-*Please download/clone this repository and have a play around with the examples*
+*Please download/clone this repository and have a play around with the examples*<br>
+*Check the manual on https://linux.die.net/man/1/whiptail or run ``man whiptail`` from your terminal for all the juicy details*

 ## What is Whiptail?
 Whiptail is a program that displays information and input prompts which can be used within the terminal.
 It works as a drop-in alternative to the ``dialog`` command.
 I have included use cases as individual runnable scripts and a breakdown in this README document below.